sed-pro-inria/tools-training/1-vers/git.md

 ### The checkout command

-The **checkout** command updates files in the working tree to match the version in the index or the specified tree. or example:
+The **checkout** command updates files in the working tree to match the version in the index or the specified tree.
+For example:

     %%bash

     git checkout master^

 Will ask Git to set-up the working copy according to the content of